 The ExtractMPM tool will extract data from NairnMPM archive files and write them to text, binary or XML files.
-You can use your own visualization tools to work with the extracted data.
+These extractions give you access to the data to enable use of alternative visualization tools or alternative software for interpreting the data.

 The first step is to compile the ExtractMPM command-line tool.
 When using MacOS X, you can compile ExtractMPM using that target in the project found at nairn-mpm-fea/Common/Projects/NairnMPM.xcodeproj.
 On any other system (or alternatively in MacOS X), you can compile using the command line